Washington State

 No matter where you stay in Washington, you’re sure to have access to exciting and interesting parts of the state.

-- Spokane – Stay in Spokane to check out all that eastern Washington has to offer.
+- Spokane – Stay in Spokane to check out all that Eastern Washington has to offer.

 - Vancouver – Staying in this historic city will put you close to the Columbia River Gorge and across the river from Portland, Oregon.